kathoef/docker-for-scientific-computing/README.md

 ### Host user mapping

-Files created inside a Docker container, especially those that are (in good practice) created by non-root container user accounts, will have unpredictable ownerships when inspected from the host system.
+Files created inside a Docker container, especially those that are (in good practice!) created by non-root container user accounts, will have unpredictable ownerships when inspected from the host system.
 Furthermore, files created with the host system user account will likely be inaccessible from inside a container environment.

+#### Wrapper script: Merging user account information

-The wrapper script [as-host-user.sh](as-host-user.sh) provides a very quick, user-friendly and portable solution to the Docker volume file permission problem and does not require any Dockerfile adaptions (that might impede container portability across several host systems) and/or changing any Docker daemon or host system defaults (that could have unconsidered side effects, especially for unexperienced users).
+The wrapper script [as-host-user.sh](as-host-user.sh) is a hacky solution, but provides a very quick and user-friendly way of solving the Docker volume file permission problem when it comes to simply executing a container application.
+It does not require any `Dockerfile` adaptions (that might impede container portability across several host systems, such as e.g. with specifying the target system host user during a Docker image build) and/or changing any Docker daemon / host system defaults (that could have unconsidered side effects, especially if set up by unexperienced container application users).

-A stumbling block is that you might loose the ability to interactively adapt a container's system environment.
+The drawback of wrapping a `docker run` is that the possibility of interactively adapting the container environment is lost, as the default Linux file system permissions are designed to act preventive.
+Selectively adjusting file permissions with a `chmod a=u <application-folder>` in the `Dockerfile`, such as e.g. for a conda environment and/or an already specified non-root user directory, could then be a workaround.
+However, for such use cases better see the `setuidgid` approach below.

+#### GOSU, setuidgid, ...